selfcommunity/developers-doc/docs/apireference/v2/category/get_category_parents.md

 ---
-sidebar_label: Get Category parents
+sidebar_label: Get Category Parents
 sidebar_position: 1
-title: Get Category parents
+title: Get Category Parents
 ---

-This endpoint retrieves all Categories parents
+This endpoint retrieves all Categories Parents positioned up on the first level of the Categories graph.

 ## HTTP Request